 Value retail is a well-established and growing segment of the overall Canadian retail industry.
-Canadian consumer demand for value-oriented merchandise has grown substantially over the last two decades, as evidenced by the increase in the number of general mass merchants, smaller value-priced chains, warehouse/club stores, discount food stores, close-out retailers and dollar stores.
+Canadian consumer demand for value-oriented merchandise has grown substantially over the last two decades, as evidenced by the increase in the number of mass merchants, smaller value-priced chains, warehouse/club stores, discount food stores, close-out retailers and dollar stores.

-The dollar store segment in which Dollarama operates is generally differentiated from that of other value retailers by one or more of the following: (i) low fixed price points; (ii) convenient locations and store size; (iii) broad offerings of everyday branded and unbranded merchandise; (iv) small or individual sized product quantities; and (v) no-frills, self-service environment.
+The segment in which Dollarama operates is generally differentiated from that of other retailers by one or more of the following: (i) low fixed price points; (ii) convenient store size and locations; (iii) broad offerings of branded and unbranded merchandise; (iv) small or individual sized product quantities; and (v) no-frills, self-service environment.

-Merchandise offered by dollar stores generally includes items in the following categories: household wares, kitchenware, glassware, tableware, linens and towels, storage containers and accessories, home cleaning products, home decor products and seasonal ornaments, books, stationery, greeting cards, giftware, party supplies, toys and games, arts and crafts materials, electronics, souvenirs, novelties, jewelry, clothing, footwear, headwear, costumes, personal care products, cosmetics, over-the-counter pharmaceutical products, food, beverages, snacks, confectionery, pet food and pet accessories, hardware, garden tools, artificial flowers and other general merchandise.
+Merchandise offered generally includes items in the following categories: household wares, kitchenware, glassware, tableware, linens and towels, storage containers and accessories, home cleaning products, home decor products and seasonal ornaments, books, stationery, greeting cards, giftware, party supplies, toys and games, arts and crafts materials, electronics, souvenirs, novelties, jewelry, clothing, footwear, headwear, costumes, personal care products, cosmetics, over-the-counter pharmaceutical products, food, beverages, snacks, confectionery, pet food and pet accessories, hardware, garden tools, artificial flowers and other general merchandise.
 One of the key differentiating factors between the Canadian dollar store industry and the U.S. dollar store industry resides in the merchandise mix: consumable products, including refrigerated goods, represent a higher proportion of the product offering in U.S. dollar stores than in Canadian dollar stores, including Dollarama.

 The key differentiators among Canadian dollar store operators include price range, store locations, merchandise mix, consistency of product selection and store layout.
 Many Canadian dollar stores have a market positioning similar to close-out retailers, offering a "treasure hunt" type of shopping experience.
 Product selection and availability at these retailers change frequently and are often inconsistent, largely as a result of a sourcing strategy focused on importers and liquidators.
-Some dollar stores, including Dollarama, have distinguished themselves by offering a more consistent product selection which includes everyday household items and a selection of national brands and private labels, as well as an assortment of unique and seasonal items.
+Some dollar stores, including Dollarama, have distinguished themselves by offering a more consistent selection of branded and unbranded products, including a broad assortment of seasonal items.
 This strategy is intended to drive customer loyalty and repeat traffic.

 The Canadian dollar store industry remains underpenetrated relative to the U.S. dollar store industry.
-Based on the number of stores operated by the top five U.S. dollar store chains, there were approximately 11,000 people per dollar store in the U.S. as at January 29, 2017.
-By contrast, based on the number of stores operated by the top five Canadian dollar store chains, management estimates that there were approximately 23,000 people per dollar store in Canada as at January 29, 2017.
-Despite significant differences in the business models of U.S. and Canadian dollar stores, including that the U.S. model generally relies on the sale of consumables more than the Canadian one, management believes that there remains an opportunity for growth in the Canadian dollar store market.
+Based on the number of stores operated by the top five U.S. dollar store chains, there were approximately 11,000 people per dollar store in the U.S. as at January 28, 2018.
+By contrast, based on the number of stores operated by the top five Canadian dollar store chains, management estimates that there were approximately 22,000 people per dollar store in Canada as at January 28, 2018.
+See "Business of the Corporation - Competition".
+Despite significant differences in the business models of U.S. and Canadian dollar stores, including that the U.S. model generally relies on the sale of consumables more than the Canadian one, management believes that there remains an opportunity for growth in the Canadian market.